treefrogframework/treefrog-framework/docs/en/index.md

 TreeFrog Framework is a high-speed and full-stack C++ framework for developing Web applications, which supports HTTP and WebSocket protocol.

-Because the sever-side framework was written in C++/Qt, web applications can run faster than that of scripting language.
+Web applications can run faster than that of scripting language because the server-side framework was written in C++/Qt.
 In application development, it provides an O/R mapping system and template systems on an MVC architecture, aims to achieve high productivity through the policy of  convention over configuration.

 ## <i class="fa fa-flag" aria-hidden="true"></i> Features